93rd ANNUAL FRESNO CITY AMATEUR GOLF

 the cart path, as indicated with white stakes.

-DIRT PATHS AND ROADS, unless designated as ground under repair, are integral parts of the course.
+DIRT PATHS AND ROADS, unless designated as ground under repair, are integral objects.

-DROPPING ZONE: If a player is entitled to relief from the cart path near the 12th putting green, the player may proceed under Rule 24-2b or, as an additional option where interference is between the four green stakes adjacent to the cart path, drop the ball in the dropping zone behind the putting green.
+DROPPING ZONE: If a player is entitled to relief from the cart path near the 12th putting green, the player may proceed under Rule 16.1b or, as an additional option where interference is between the four green stakes adjacent to the cart path, drop the ball or another ball in the dropping zone behind the putting green.